 Ample space is also required to provide adequate airflow that will allow the generator to operate effectively without overheating.

 Generally, you’ll want to leave at least a foot of space on each side of the generator to allow for ventilation, ease of access for maintenance or repairs, and for adequate coverage of the roof over the generator.

 This is especially true if you are going to bolt down your generator or secure it in some other way.

-If you cannot move it easily, either to perform maintenance or to reposition for protection from weather, it had better be good where it is!
+If you cannot move it easily, either to perform maintenance or to reposition it for protection from the weather, it had better be good where it is!